NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 which produces `0`, as expected.

-The above process is automated by [NCMakeGB](#NCMakeGB), but advanced users might want to take advantage of the increased speed of directly processing `NCPoly`s by manually performing the conversion from a rational statement to a polynomial statement.
+The above process is conveniently automated by [NCMakeGB](#NCMakeGB), but advanced users might still want to take advantage of the increased speed of directly processing `NCPoly`s by manually performing the conversion from a rational statement to a polynomial statement.
+See the detailed documentation of the package [NCPoly](#NCPoly) for more details.